uc-cdis/cloud-automation/tf_files/aws/modules/eks/README.md

 ## 3. Overview

 Once you workon the workspace, you may want to edit the config.tfvars accordingly.

 There are mandatory variables, and there are a few other optionals that are set by default in the variables.tf file, but you could change them accordingly.

 Ex.
 ```
 fauziv1@cdistest_admin ~ % cat .local/share/gen3/cdistest/fauziv1_eks/config.tfvars
 vpc_name   = "fauziv1"
 ec2_keyname = "fauziv1_automation_dev"
 users_policy = "fauziv1"
 ```

 ## 4. Variables

 ### 4.1 Required Variables

 * `vpc_name` usually the same name as the commons, this VPC must be an existing one, otherwise the execution will fail.
-Additioanlly, it worth mentioning that logging and VPC must exist before running this.
+Additionally, it worth mentioning that logging and VPC must exist before running this.
 * `ec2_keyname` and existing key pair so we can ssh into the worker nodes.
 There might be a better way to achieve this, but as for now the key should exist.
 At the end, we replace the keys for what we put in terraform.
 * `users_policy` This is the policy that was created before that allows the cluster to access the users bucket in bionimbus.
 Usually the same name as the VPC, but not always.
    You may want to look up the policy in AWS console.
 It should something like `bucket_reader_cdis-gen3-users_fauziv1` the part you need to set the value of `users_policy` is just the part that differentiates the commons.
 In this case `fauziv1`

 ### 4.2 Optional Variables